 However, we’re still taking the first steps towards adopting technologies that help us take a strategic approach to overcoming the day-to-day challenges we face in enterprise and industrial asset management.

-Smart Plants: the future is here
+Smart Plants: the Future is Here

 The concept of Smart Plants emerged from the 4th Industrial Revolution - Industry 4.0 is still seen as something far from reality.
+Yet Industry 4.0 is well underway, and we stand at the precipice of Industry 5.0.
+Industry 5.0 will take Industry 4.0 technologies a step further by improving collaboration between humans and machines – allowing humans to work smarter and more efficiently.

 It is normal to think that IIoT and AI solutions belong to the future, that you don't have to think about it now; after all, it might not even fit your budget, right?